ryangoree/GudType/README.md

 ### `lineHeightMultiplier?: number`

 The multiplier to use when deciding the line height of a given font size.
 The resulting line height will be rounded up to the closest factor of the `gridHeight`.

 **Default**: `1.3`

 ### `unit?: TUnit`

 An optional unit to add to the returned values.
 This will change the values from numbers to strings.
+If provided a relative unit (`rem` or `em`), the font sizes will be relative to the base font size.

 **Default**: `undefined`